+Otherwise compote freezes well too.
 Freezing compote is perfect for that luxury winter moment when you need a dose of rhubarb or berries with that extra touch of hibiscus and rose.

 We love rhubarb compote served chilled - from breakfast, to teatime, to desserts.
-Here are some ideas how best to serve your compote:

 - With chilled French Semolina Cake (gâteau de semoule);

-- Dribbled over creamy lemon verbena ice cream; and
+- Dribbled over creamy lemon verbena ice cream;

-Rhubarb Compote with Fruity Hibiscus Tea
+Rhubarb Compote with Strawberries

-Rhubarb Hibiscus Compote
+Healthy Rhubarb Compote

 - 400 g (14oz) Rhubarb about 4 medium sticks

-- 100 g (3.5oz) Sugar (sugar ratio is 1/4 to rhubarb weight)
+- 100 g (3.5oz/½ cup) Sugar (sugar ratio is ¼ to rhubarb weight)

 - Wash and cut the rhubarb at both ends and discard the inedible leaves (these are toxic).
-Weigh your rhubarb in order to calculate how much sugar to use: the ratio is a quarter of sugar to fruit (unlike jam, compote is so much healthier!)
+There's no need to peel unless the skin is particularly thick and stringy.
+If so, peel these parts off.Weigh your rhubarb in order to calculate how much sugar to use: the ratio is a quarter of sugar to fruit.

 - Cut into chunks about 3cm and place in a bowl with the sugar.
 Leave to stand for 2-3 hours (or overnight).